google-site-verification=TrBIy1aitp5MJozlpTVnqor2pnXR-8-VC7FT_Vf5onY

 Cons:

-1. Don’t last as extended as top-quality insoles
+1. Don’Don’tt as long as top-quality insoles

-2. Shock incorporation is okay but not optimum
+2. Shock incorporation is okay, but not optimum

 3. Not anti-bacterial